 These workshops are currently offered by our volunteers Bullying: What's Your Opinion?
 Debate questions about bullying: criminal law, intimate photos, privacy, and possible recourses.
 Students must take a position on these questions.
-Secondary 1 (Grade 7) The Law: It's Not Like in the Movies Through a mock criminal trial, students are invited to discover the various actors in Québec's court system, the steps of a trial, and some of the foundational ideas of criminal law.
-Secondary 1 (Grade 7) Beat the Buzzer!
+The Law: It's Not Like in the Movies Through a mock criminal trial, students are invited to discover the various actors in Québec's court system, the steps of a trial, and some of the foundational ideas of criminal law.
+Beat the Buzzer!
 Quiz game based on the theme of justice and the different legal aspects of teenagers' daily life.
-Secondary 2 (Grade 8) The Small Claims Court Is in Session!
+The Small Claims Court Is in Session!
 This workshop will let students experience a trial at Small Claims Court .
 They will learn about the different roles of the different actors and how a trial works.
-Secondary 3 (Grade 9)

 Pick Your Side!
 In this activity, students must take a position on different social and legal issues.
 They will learn that justice is a living concept that is shaped by debate.
-Secondary 4 (Grade 10) Ready, Set, Invest!
+Ready, Set, Invest!
 Students are invited to put themselves in the shoes of an investor and think about best business practices and the laws that govern them.
 This workshop will let students make informed investment decisions and think about the consequences of a company's actions.
-Secondary 5 (Grade 11) The Rules of the Game!
+The Rules of the Game!
 In this quiz game, students will debate, improvise, and put their own life experience to use to answer questions about the legal aspects of a teenager's life (work, housing, consumer laws, criminal law, etc.).
-16-25 year-olds Our Conflict, Our Solution!
-Working: Not at All Costs!Students will learn to demystify workplace harassment through a quiz and different role plays.
-They will also learn about what to do if they witness or experience harassment(Grad train Secondary 5 (Grade 11), Professional training, CÉGEP
+Our Conflict, Our Solu- tion!
+Students are introduced to mediation, an alternative method of dispute prevention and resolution.
+Working: Not at All Costs!
+Students will learn to demystify workplace harassment through a quiz and different role plays .
+They will also learn about what to do if they witness or experience harassment.